 The listing bullets are an opportunity to present the features and benefits of your product.
 Most sellers will tell you they know this, yet I’m surprised how often people get their product features and their product benefits mixed up.
 For example, leather seats are a feature and the feeling of luxury and arriving refreshed are benefits.

-Also, just like the title, words used in the bullets will be indexed by the algorithm and used to help identify your product when customers use the search bar.
+Also, just like the title, words used in the bullets will be indexed by the Amazon A9 algorithm and used to help identify your product when customers use the search bar.
 However, in our experience, terms in the bullets don’t carry the same weight as those in the title.

 Optimizing Product Bullets: Action Steps

 Essentially, whatever keywords weren’t used in the title, from the master list you compiled earlier, should be worked into the bullets.
 Again, Helium 10 – Scribbles is an awesome tool for building out your listing as it simultaneously eliminates words from your master list as you populate your listing details.